ByteMansion/TechBasics/Simplified_Markdown_Manual.md

 # Markdown syntax
+This file is a simplified doc referred the website [markdown basic syntax](https://www.markdownguide.org/basic-syntax/#overview).

 ## Headings
 To create a heading, add number signs(`#`) in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.